|Hino Blue Ribbon City Hybrid|

 The Hino Blue Ribbon City Hybrid is a low-entry single-deck city bus built by Japanese company Hino Motors primarily for the domestic market.
 As part of the Hino Blue Ribbon family of buses, this bus is a built by J-Bus, a joint venture of Isuzu and Hino Motors.

 Under a passenger service trial, a Hino Blue Ribbon City Hybrid bus was trialled in Johor Bahru, Malaysia, by local bus company Causeway Link.
-Entering service in September 2017, the Hino Blue Ribbon City Hybrid is Malaysia’s first hybrid bus and on a six-month trial with the operator, which has ended in 2018.
+Entering service in September 2017, the Hino Blue Ribbon City Hybrid is Malaysia’s first hybrid bus and was placed on six-month trial with the operator, which has ended in 2018.

 The Hino Blue Ribbon, in its diesel and hybrid models, primarily serve its domestic market of Japan with many urban bus operators using the model.
 In addition, an experimental hydrogen fuel cell variant was built.

 The Hino Blue Ribbon Hybrid Bus was first launched in January 2005, with its latest version launched in December 2015.
 The unit trialled in Johor Bahru, a Hino Hybrid HU8J, features a diesel engine (Euro III) paired with an automated manual transmission and an upgraded hybrid powertrain, and fitted with 90 kW permanent magnet AC motors.

 While the Hino Blue Ribbon Hybrid Bus is offered with the A05C-K1 4-cylinder engine which is compliant with Japan’s 2015 Diesel Emission Standards (similar to Euro VI emission standards, but slightly less stringent), the unit delivered to Malaysia is fitted with a Euro III compliant engine (model currently unknown).
 This is likely due to the lack of Ultra-low-sulfur diesel (ULSD) availability in Malaysia, which hampers the rollout of vehicles with higher emission standards (i.e. Euro IV and above) which require ULSD to achieve high emission ratings.